Meet the Teachers

 Sarah joined the GFS Preschool Program in 1998 and has taught in each classroom.
 She became head of the program in 2002, but still spends time interacting with the children in each age group and considers her classroom visits the highlight of her day.
 Sarah received her Master's in Curriculum and Instruction from the University of Texas and her Doctorate in Educational and Organizational Research from the University of Pennsylvania.
 Her dissertation research examined social class and socioeconomic status in an independent school setting.
 Sarah enjoys travel, reading and attending local cultural events and museums with her family.

 Ben started his professional career in the fashion/retail industry, but decided education was his calling.
-He accepted a position at in the GFS Kindergarten in 2007 while he earned his Master’s in Elementary Education from Temple University.
+He accepted a position in the GFS Kindergarten in 2007 while he earned his Master’s in Elementary Education from Temple University.
 He was raised Quaker, in a family of educators, and also attended Quaker school for elementary and high school, so when he first joined the GFS community in 2007, it was an easy transition.
-After completing his degree, Ben spent the last decade teaching at the kindergarten through fifth grade level in classrooms throughout the Philadelphia area, including independent, public, and charter schools, returning to work at GFS in the Early Childhood Program in September 2018.
+After completing his degree, Ben spent the last decade teaching at the kindergarten through fifth grade level in classrooms throughout the Philadelphia area, including independent, public, and charter schools, returning to work at GFS in Early Childhood in September 2018.

 Ben believes strongly in supporting the social-emotional growth and development of children.
 He strives to create a classroom community where students feel recognized, safe, valued, and confident that their voice is heard.
 He encourages students to feel comfortable with taking risks, to be flexible when events do not unfold as they envision, and to rise to any challenges that they may encounter.
 Ben is also passionate about helping students practice how to effectively process and communicate their feelings through the process of conflict resolution.
 In his time off, Ben enjoys spending time with his dog, relaxing in the Poconos, and sampling different cuisines from around the world.